deeplearning4j/deeplearning4j/spark.md

 There are some issues to be aware of when using DL4J on Spark/YARN and GPUs.

 1. As with single-machine training in DL4J, CUDA must be installed and NVCC must be available on the path for executing tasks
-2. YARN may (incorrectly) schedule multiple GPU tasks on the same node, if sufficient CPU and memory resources are available (ever if sufficient GPU resources are not).
-This can result in job failure.
+2. Since YARN does not partition or contain GPU usage, you should make sure it can only schedule a single GPU task on any single-GPU node.
+This can be done by requiring enough CPU and memory in your GPU-using job that the executor has no capacity left over for another such job.
+Otherwise, YARN might schedule multiple GPU jobs on the same executor, even if it does not have enough GPU ressources to satisfy the demands of both jobs.

 Three workarounds are available to avoid failures due to scheduling: